ulsdevteam/inlineHtmlGalley/README.md

 Login as a Journal Manger and navigate to the Journal for which you wish to use inline display of HTML Galleys.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Inline HTML Galley -> Enable.

-There is no settings configuration for this plugin.
+There are no settings to configure for this plugin.
 Once enabled, the view of an HTML Galley will extract the HTML `body` from the Galley and will place it inline in the Galley view.
 You will need to replicate any CSS or Javascript directives used in the `head` of the Galley in your website configuration.
 (Hint: see the Custom Headers plugin.)

+The template will provide a link to the "download" handler for the galley above the extracted text of the Galley.
+The plugin also provides a sidebar block to link to the download, which may be enabled and positioned via the Website Settings.

 ## Author / License